rapidsai/docker/README.md

    Inserts <fileName> inline into the generated output, just like #include is treated by the C preprocessor.

 runcommand <command>
-   Runs <command> and inserts the output of command inline into the generated output. <command> is typically a shell script, but can also be any command you would run in a shell, such as "ls -l".
+   Runs <command> and inserts the output of command inline into the generated output. <command> is typically a shell script, but can also be any command you would run in a shell, such as `ls -l`.
-   Existing templates make use of the scripts in "commands/utils" for generating output, in particular, output based on the contents of the config file.
+   Existing templates make use of the scripts in `commands/utils` for generating output, in particular, output based on the contents of the config file.

 ## Extending rapidsdevtool.sh

-rapidsdevtool.sh is a shell script that simplifies how users interact with the collection of underlying scripts contained in the "commands" subdir.
-To add functionality to rapidsdevtool.sh, simply add your script to the "commands" subdir, and make sure it conforms to the following minimum requirements:
+rapidsdevtool.sh is a shell script that simplifies how users interact with the collection of underlying scripts contained in the `commands` subdir.
+To add functionality to rapidsdevtool.sh, simply add your script to the `commands` subdir, and make sure it conforms to the following minimum requirements:
-* It responds to the '-h' arg by outputting a "short" help that simply shows the command and all the available options.
-Run rapidsdevtool.sh -h for an example.
+* It responds to the `-h` arg by outputting a "short" help that simply shows the command and all the available options.
+Run `rapidsdevtool.sh -h` for an example.
-* It responds to the '-H' arg by outputting the short help plus more detailed help, similar to a man page.
-Run rapidsdevtool.sh -H for an example.
+* It responds to the `-H` arg by outputting the short help plus more detailed help, similar to a man page.
+Run `rapidsdevtool.sh -H` for an example.

 All other args your script needs are passed straight through from rapidsdevtool.sh to your script.

-Your script may access the "commands/utils" subdir which contains utilities shared by all the command scripts.
-See any of the existing scripts in "commands" for examples.
+Your script may access the `commands/utils` subdir which contains utilities shared by all the command scripts.
+See any of the existing scripts in `commands` for examples.